chinmoyeedata/global-diet-health-analysis/README.md

 * Sugar was the most surprising.
 It has a moderate link to obesity (r = 0.44) but a very weak relationship with diabetes (r = 0.08).
 Usually sugar and diabetes are assumed to be closely tied but data shows a different story.
 This indicates diabetes is driven by a lot more factors than just diet.
 * Obesity and diabetes were moderately correlated with each other (r = 0.58).

-## The dashboard
+## Dashboard

-Rather than just repeating the static charts from the notebook, I built a Tableau dashboard to let you explore the data yourself.
+The interactive Tableau dashboard allows users to explore how different dietary variables relate to life expectancy, obesity and diabetes prevalence.
+In this users can:
+* compare countries
+* switch between diet variables
+* change health outcomes
+* view correlation values
+* explore global patterns through interactive maps

 ![Dashboard](tableau/Dashboard.png)